Learn how to increase customer lifetime value with these customer retention strategies, examples and case studies for your online store.

 The average abandoned cart email generates $5.81 per recipient, so keep this in mind when deciding what rewards you want to offer.

-Here’s a great example from skatewear brand Vans.
+Here’s a great example of a customer retention strategy from skatewear brand Vans.
 We love that they’ve suggested other similar items that customers could also buy.

 3. Company newsletter email